martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 ## Increased Linkability

-As each version number and connection ID is unique to each client, if a client uses one twice, those two connections are extremely likely to be from the samei host.
+As each version number and connection ID is unique to each client, if a client uses one twice, those two connections are extremely likely to be from the same host.
 If the client has changed IP address, this is a significant increase in linkability relative to QUIC with a standard version numbers.